Nuclear Facility Operator

 - The roles can be physically demanding.

 - You will be required to wear personal protective and respiratory equipment, which may include latex gloves, leather gauntlets, lead aprons, full face respirators, PVC suits, air-fed suits, breathing apparatus, etc.

-- The work will involve working in a range of conditions i.e. hot, cold, working at heights and confined spaces in a nuclear facility.
+- The work will involve working in a range of conditions i.e. work at heights, in hot or cold environments and in confined spaces.